Cambridge Test Preparation

-The Cambridge exams (FCE, CAE and CPE) are essential in many countries and SELC’s Cambridge Test Preparation course, taught by highly experienced teachers, helps students achieve the best results.
+The Cambridge exams (PET, FCE, CAE and CPE) are essential in many countries and SELC’s Cambridge Test Preparation course, taught by highly experienced teachers, helps students achieve the best results.
 Studying for the Cambridge exams is both intensive and challenging and can help students gain employment and lay the foundation for their future success in business.

 - The examination consists of five papers: Reading, Writing, Use of English, Listening and Speaking.